arseniy-panfilov/usvisa-check-slots/README.md

 - Obtain authentication cookie;
 - Check available slots.

+Once a new slot is found, you should receive an SMS (you'll need to create a free Twilio account).

 ## Authentication

 I tried many different things and hacks to log in to the website in a truly "script" way - including services to bypass captchas,